 Building Authority Sites

-This has to be my favourite method for expired domains.
+This has to be my favorite method for expired domains.
 So much so, I won’t start a niche or authority site on a new domain.
 It just takes too long to see results.

 So, why work harder when you can just work smarter?